Sean-V-Dev/CognitiveLattice/README.md

 ## 👋 About the Builder

 Hi, I’m Sean — a systems architect with a passion for frictionless design.
-TokenSight wasn’t born to compete with LangChain or replicate AutoGPT — it was built to solve one quiet, persistent problem: why do smart models burn tokens like they’re free?
+CognitiveLattice wasn’t born to compete with LangChain or replicate AutoGPT — it was built to solve one quiet, persistent problem: why do smart models burn tokens like they’re free?

 As a parent, student, and full-time engineer, I believe architecture is intelligence.
 I’m building frameworks that respect context, compression, and collaboration.